-The possibility of real-time analytics and Big Data can help healthcare professionals and institutions to understand more about patient diseases and patient behaviour, and tailor cloud solutions according to their needs.
+The possibility of real-time analytics and Big Data can help healthcare professionals and institutions to understand more about patient diseases and patient behavior, and tailor cloud solutions according to their needs.

 What will help the healthcare industry embrace the cloud is the fact that there will be no need to invest in a server setup that will require ongoing maintenance costs.
 Hospitals can scale up and down on their data requirements as they need, without compromising on security.
-This scalability will help the healthcare officials to save more and reduce the running costs.
+This scalability will help the healthcare officials to save more and reduce running costs.

 And this is just the beginning.
 In 2014, 83% of IT healthcare organizations were using cloud computing, according to the 2014 HIMSS Analytics Cloud Survey.
 The number is growing each year, and, statistics suggest that as much as 67% of organizations use SaaS-based applications.

 An offset of the growing popularity of cloud computing in the healthcare sector is that the healthcare organizations that aren’t adopting cloud computing will lose out on market share and customers.
 This provides an extra push to the healthcare organizations that haven’t already adopted cloud-based computing.

 As technology advances, there are many more online continuing education options available for medical professionals. eMedCert is an online learning platform that offers certification and recertification for ACLS, PALS, and BLS.
-To register for your course, visit our website or email us at [email protected].
+To register for your course, visit our website or send us a message.